Smallville season 2: Digital effects

 In "Accelerate", Entity FX was able to create a visual effect of Clark superspeeding through the rain—something Gough and Millar had wanted to see since season one—that eventually won them a Visual Effects Society award.
 Gough and Millar had always wanted to see Clark superspeeding through a rain shower, but "the opportunity, [and] money" never presented itself, until now.
 Entity FX had an extended period of time to research the kinetics of the cemetery scene, where Clark would speed through rain drops, because there were limited effects done for the episodes "Precipice" and "Witness".
-Using HoudiniTM, Mat Beck and his team began creating their digital raindrops: "Each raindrop can be thought of as a lens, as a mirror, and an object in itself.
+Using HoudiniTM, Beck and his team began creating their digital raindrops: "Each raindrop can be thought of as a lens, as a mirror, and an object in itself.
 The entire backdrop is refracted through it like a lens, and the area behind the camera is being reflected in it.
 By adjusting those parameters, we were able to give it a brilliant jewel-like magical quality".
 When trying to decide on the shape of the raindrops, Beck explained: "We figured that round drops weren't that interesting, and teardrop ones looked a little silly and over the top, so we settled on this round diamond shape".
 Entity FX created "collision events" as Clark ran through the raindrops, breaking them up.
 Beck remembered watching the cars on the freeway, during a rainstorm, "throwing up these loose trails of spray".
 Eli Jarra added a similar mist trail to Clark as he ran through the cemetery to give a more realistic effect, although Beck admits to taking a few liberties with the final look of the mist.
-Occasionally, Mat Beck and his team have to stretch the limits of the realistic physics they try and create when illustrating Clark's abilities.
-While creating the alley scene in "Prodigal" where Lucas Luthor is attacked by an assassin with an Uzi 9mm, Mat Beck had to "cheat" the realism on the special effects used.
+Occasionally, Beck and his team have to stretch the limits of the realistic physics they try and create when illustrating Clark's abilities.
+While creating the alley scene in "Prodigal" where Lucas is attacked by an assassin with an Uzi 9mm, Beck had to "cheat" the realism on the special effects used.
 First, the length of the alley is exaggerated in order to create enough time to show Clark stopping the bullets from hitting Lucas.
 Based on the calculations of how fast an Uzi 9 mm fires, and the muzzle velocity, they estimated that the bullets would be approximately twenty to thirty feet apart; four alleys would have been needed for Clark to catch up to all of the bullets in time.
 Second, the bullets themselves were enlarged so that audiences would be able to see them.